austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 3 - Assessing Internal Environment.md

 - Excellent relations with diverse stakeholder groups
 - Effective IT to coordinate and integrate value-creating activities
 - Ability of top mgmt to anticiapte and act on key environmental trends and events
+# Interrelationships Among VC Activities
+- Managers must not ignore importance of relationships among VC activities
+	- What are interreationships among activities within firm
+	- What are the relationships among activities within the firm and with other stakeholders such as customers and suppliers?